Aldermore Invoice Finance Review

 Who Is Aldermore Best For?

-Aldermore is best for established SMEs with turnover above £250,000 who want confidential invoice discounting from a well-capitalised bank.
-They are particularly strong if you also need asset finance or commercial property lending, as they can offer combined facilities.
+Aldermore is best for established UK SMEs with annual turnover above £250,000 who want confidential invoice discounting from a well-capitalised challenger bank, particularly those in the £250k to £500k bracket where Close Brothers' and Skipton's £500k confidential thresholds rule them out.
+They are particularly strong if you also need asset finance, commercial property lending, or savings products, as they can offer combined facilities through a single relationship.

 Our Verdict